HigherOrderCO/HVM/README.md

 **Higher-order Virtual Machine (HVM)** is a pure functional runtime that is **lazy**, **non-garbage-collected** and **massively parallel**.
-It is also **beta-optimal**, meaning that, for higher-order computations, it can, in some cases, be up to exponentially faster than alternatives (in the asymptotical sense), including Haskell's GHC.
+It is also **beta-optimal**, meaning that, for higher-order computations, it can, in some cases, be up to exponentially (in the asymptotical sense) faster than alternatives, including Haskell's GHC.

 That is possible due to a new model of computation, the **Interaction Net**, which supersedes the **Turing Machine** and the **Lambda Calculus**.
 Previous implementations of this model have been inefficient in practice, however, a recent